Autopsy in Spain for ex-Angola leader amid foul play claims

-The results of the autopsy are not yet available, a spokesperson for Tchize dos Santos’ lawyers said.
+The results of the autopsy, which was conducted over the weekend, are not yet available, a spokesperson for Tchize dos Santos' lawyers said.

 A Barcelona court authorised the post-mortem on Friday, the day of his death, a court spokeswoman said.